sb2nov/mac-setup/Vim/README.md

 ## Maximum Awesome

-[Maximum Awesome](https://github.com/square/maximum-awesome) it's a collection of vim configutation and plugins, like a configuration manager for the vim environment.
+[Maximum Awesome](https://github.com/square/maximum-awesome) it's a collection of vim configuration and plugins, like a configuration manager for the vim environment.
 `

 ### Instalation